 Students, in consultation with a faculty advisor, individually design and plan a course of study or research not offered in the curriculum.
 Course work includes a reflective component, evaluation, and completion of an agreed-upon product.
 Sponsorship by a faculty member in the program/department, a course prospectus, and permission of the chair are required.
 Students may register for no more than one independent study per semester.
 Prerequisite(s): ECON 255.

-ECON 368 Big Data and Economics
+ECON 368 Data Science for Economists

 ECON 372 Experimental Economics

 This course presents the methodology of experimental economics, and the various findings obtained by analyzing markets, human rationality, and human social behavior.
 Throughout the course students participate in a range of classroom experiments and propose their own experimental design.
 Prerequisite(s): ECON 255 and 260 or 270.